 - Tricas, TC and Webb, JF.
 2016.
 Acoustic communication in butterflyfishes: Anatomical novelties, physiology, and behavior, pp. 57-92.
 In: Sisneros, J. (ed.).
 Fish Hearing and Bioacoustics: An anthology in honor of Arthur N. Popper and Richard R. Fay.
 Advances in Experimental Medicine and Biology, Vol. 877.
 NY: Springer Verlag.

 - Schwalbe, MAB and Webb, JF.
 2015.
 Effect of light intensity on prey detection behavior in two Lake Malawi cichlids, Aulonocara stuartgranti and Tramitichromis.
 Journal of Comparative Physiology A. 201: 341-356.
 DOI 10.1007/s00359-015-0982-y

 - Becker, EA, Bird, NC, and Webb, JF.
-Post-embryonic development of neuromasts and lateral line canals and the evolution of cranial lateral line phenotype in Lake Malawi cichlid fishes.
-In prep. for J. Morphology.
+Post-embryonic development of canal and superficial neuromasts and the generation of two cranial lateral line phenotypes.
+J. Morphol.
+277:1273-1291.

 - Marranzino, AN and Webb, JF.
 2018??.
 Flow sensing in the deep sea: The mechanosensory lateral line system of stomiiform fishes.
 In review, Zoological Journal of the Linnean Society.